cxy1997/RL-Query-Optimization/README.md

     ```

 ### Prepare database and queries
 1. Download IMDB data from [google drive](https://drive.google.com/file/d/1Qhk-Mf2Otc6C9e-vIm2OQyKoko7kK_--/view?usp=sharing).
-This is a big file, it would take a lot of storage.
+This is a big file, so it would take a lot of storage.

 2. Create database
     ```bash